pvlib/pvlib-python/docs/sphinx/source/package_overview.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The first object oriented paradigm uses a model where a :class:`PVSystem <pvlib.pvsystem.PVSystem>` object represents an assembled collection of modules, inverters, etc., a :class:`Location <pvlib.location.Location>` object represents a particular place on the planet, and a :class:`ModelChain <pvlib.modelchain.ModelChain>` object describes the modeling chain used to calculate PV output at that Location.
+The first object oriented paradigm uses a model where a :py:class:`~pvlib.pvsystem.PVSystem` object represents an assembled collection of modules, inverters, etc., a :py:class:`~pvlib.location.Location` object represents a particular place on the planet, and a :py:class:`~pvlib.modelchain.ModelChain` object describes the modeling chain used to calculate PV output at that Location.
 This can be a useful paradigm if you prefer to think about the PV system and its location as separate concepts or if